 How to get to the Douro Valley

-I have already written an article about how to get from Porto to Douro Valley that you should read carefully.
+I have already written an article about how to get from Porto to the Douro valley that you should read carefully.
 However, here is a brief summary:

-• Rent a car.
-Riding in Douro Valley is a difficult experience (particularly if you want to move out of the tourist trail) but you will be rewarded with phenomenal views.
-However, you will not be able to taste wine at the vineyards – bummer!
+- Rent a car.
+Driving in the Douro valley is a difficult experience (due to the narrow, windy roads) but you will be rewarded with phenomenal views.
+However, you won’t be able to taste wine – bummer!

-• Take the train.
-This is my least recommend option because you won’t have any flexibility to visit the vineyards that are not within walking distance from the train stations (practically all).
-The trip between Porto and Peso da Régua lasts between 1h44 and 2h19 depending on the train.
-There are also a few train connections between Porto and Pinhão and the trip lasts around 2h20.
-You can check the schedules on CP website.
+- Take the train.
+This is my least recommend option because you won’t have any flexibility to visit the wineries that are not within walking distance from the train stations.
+You can check the train schedules on CP website.

 Braga

 Braga is probably the best day trip from Porto for those of you who love architecture.
-In this city you can visit buildings all the way from the Roman period (the public baths of Maximinus), medieval ages (the watchtower at the Image Museum) to the Baroque period (the stunning Raio Palace), just to mention a few.
+You can visit buildings all the way from the Roman period (the public baths of Maximinus), medieval ages (the watchtower at the Image Museum) to the Baroque period (the stunning Raio Palace), just to mention a few.

 If you prefer to do something more relaxing you can do some shopping at the lovely Rua do Souto and enjoy a coffee at Café Brasileira, an Art Deco café.
 In the meantime, stop by the Santa Bárbara gardens.

-If you have a rental car, you have to visit the magnificent Bom Jesus sanctuary as the view from there is spectacular.
+If you have a rental car, you should visit the magnificent Bom Jesus sanctuary as the view from there is spectacular.

-Another amazing spot only accessible by car is Monastery of São Martinho de Tibães, where you can see five (five!) different types of Portuguese golden leaf.
+Another amazing spot only accessible by car is the Monastery of São Martinho de Tibães, where you can see five (FIVE!) different types of Portuguese golden leaf.

 What to do in Braga

-• If you have a car, Bom Jesus Sanctuary, Sameiro Sanctuary and Monastery of São Martinho de Tibães are a must do.
+- If you have a car, Bom the Jesus Sanctuary and the Monastery of São Martinho de Tibães are a must!

 How to get to Braga

-• Book a full day group tour to Braga & Guimarães.
-This is the best way to really take advantage of this day trip from Porto as you will be able not only to visit Braga but also the nearby city of Guimarães, as well the Bom Jesus Sanctuary and Sameiro sanctuary.
-You will also enjoy all these places with a knowledgeable guide instead of making up stories in your mind 😀 If you prefer to have a private experience, book this private tour.
+- Book a GROUP tour to Braga & Guimarães or, if you prefer, a PRIVATE tour of the two Northern cities.
+This is the best way to take advantage of this day trip from Porto as you will be able not only to visit Braga but also the nearby city of Guimarães, but also the Bom Jesus Sanctuary.
+You will also enjoy all these places with a knowledgeable guide instead of making up stories in your mind 😀

 Guimarães